www.stalkvictims.info

 TLR-6 Gun Light

-The compact Streamlight TLR-6 Gun Light is available for a variety of handguns including the Glock 26 and S&W Shield Plus.
-The produce 100 lumens of light, feature ambidextrous push-button switches on either side of the gun light for easy operation, and are available with or without a red aiming laser.
+The compact Streamlight TLR-6 Gun Light is available for a variety of handguns including the Glock 43 and S&W Shield.
+They produce 100 lumens of light, feature ambidextrous push-button switches on either side of the housing for easy operation, and are available with or without a red aiming laser.
+These gun lights use two CR-1/3N Lithium batteries and have a one hour run time.
 Streamlight.

 WeaponLight

-The SureFire WeaponLight range of weapon mounted tactical gun lights that are available for a variety of firearms including self-loading rifles, handguns, and shotguns including the Remington 870.
+The SureFire WeaponLight range of weapon mounted tactical gun lights that are available for a variety of firearms (dedicated and universal rail mounted lights) including self-loading rifles, handguns, and shotguns including the pump action Remington 870 and Mossberg 500.
 We favor the smallest possible light suitable for the application in order to keep weight and bulk to a minimum.
 SureFire.

 Return to Index